SeanShubin/up-to-date/README.md

     - How much do we value maintainability?
 Statically typed languages that compile to javascript could be worth a try
         - [Dart](https://www.dartlang.org)
         - [TypeScript](http://www.typescriptlang.org)
+- Recommended style
+    - pure functions
+        - referentially transparent
+        - no observable side effects
+        - stable
+    - immutable values
+        - immutable
+        - no observable side effects
+    - collaborators on the inside
+        - behind contract
+        - don't directly talk to anything we don't control
+        - only interact with
+            - pure functions
+            - collaborators
+            - immutable values
+    - collaborators at the edges
+        - behind contract
+        - no logic
+        - can talk to things we don't control
+    - entry points
+        - responsible for wiring
+        - no logic